 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 76.09% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money. - 8. eToro

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-50% of retail investor accounts lose money when trading CFDs with this provider.
+52% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work, and whether you can afford to take the high risk of losing your money. - 9.
 Plus500

 Plus500 is a multi-regulated broker with licensed subsidiaries in the UK, Estonia, Cyprus, Australia, Singapore, South Africa, and Dubai.
 The broker offers competitive spreads, reliable order processing, and multiple account funding options.
-Plus500 provides over 2,800 CFD tradable products, including exchange-traded funds and options, along with comprehensive educational materials and tools for advanced market analysis.
+Plus500 provides over 2,800 tradable CFD products, including exchange-traded funds and options, along with comprehensive educational materials and tools for advanced market analysis.

 79% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you can afford to take the high risk of losing your money. - 10.
 ActivTrades

-ActivTrades is a well-established broking firm with over two decades of experience and 60+ industry awards.
+ActivTrades is a well-established brokerage firm with over two decades of experience and 60+ industry awards.
 The company’s global reach extends to 170 countries thanks to licenses from the FCA, SCB, Financial Services Commission (FSC), Portuguese Securities Market Commission (CMVM), and Brazilian Securities and Exchange Commission (CVM).
 Clients can access spreads from 0.5 pips on over 1,100 tradable symbols, including 50+ currency pairs.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 72% of retail investor accounts lose money when trading CFDs with this provider.You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money. - 11.
 Axi